-Interactive Maps are an incredibly powerful tool.
-They allow us to view the world in a snapshot, with a comparative focus on a specific variable (or set of variables).
-The internet allows for instantaneous access to these maps, if you know where to find them.
-Below is a list of powerful interactive maps I have found over time.
+Interactive data is an incredibly powerful tool.
+It allow us to view complex issues with a comparative focus on a specific variable (or set of variables).
+The internet allows for instantaneous access to this information, if you know where to find them.
+Below is a list of powerful interactives I have found over time.

 Please be sure to email me if you know of any good maps I missed.
 Provide a link and I will add the map to this page.

 Explore U.S. Government Subsidies NYT: An interactive map, you can explore state and local subsidies by state in total and per/capita measures.
 (Note: this is old data from 2016, but still a useful reference).

-“The Aqueduct Water Risk Atlas, just unveiled online by the nonprofit World Resources Institute’s Aqueduct project, maps the state of freshwater globally.
+The Aqueduct Water Risk Atlas, just unveiled online by the nonprofit World Resources Institute’s Aqueduct project, maps the state of freshwater globally.
 The interface allows companies, investors, governments or any other interested party to visualize and compare water conditions, from the continental scale to the local one.”

 Corruption Perception Index (Transparency International): Maps out transparency ranking by country, as determined by Transparency International, a well respected international NGO.

-Political Stability Index: World Map, sighting “conflict, terrorism, the rule of law as well as the regulatory and business environment.
+Political Stability Map: World Map, sighting “conflict, terrorism, the rule of law as well as the regulatory and business environment.
 It also focuses on emerging risk areas and structural challenges (The Political Risk Structural Index) affecting political stability such as resource security, societal resilience and infrastructure readiness”)